Data Protection, Information Security & Privacy Compliance with GDPRPLAN.COM

-- Implement appropriate technical and organisational measures that ensure and demonstrate that compliance.
-This may include internal data protection policies such as staff training, internal audits of processing activities, and reviews of internal HR policies.
+- Implement appropriate technical and organisational measures that ensure and demonstrate that compliance (which may include policies around areas such as staff training, internal audits of processing activities, and reviews of HR policies).

-- Use Data Protection Impact Assessments where applicable.
+- Use Data Protection Impact Assessments (DPIA’s) where appropriate.

-Even if you don’t receive a fine, the reputational damage to your business as a result of the negative publicity (which can then potentially lead to the loss of customers, revenues, falling share-price, shareholder unrest, class action lawsuits) can be avoided if you act now.
+Even if you do not receive a fine, the reputational damage to your business (as a result of the negative publicity) could potentially lead to:

 - Loss of customers and revenues (either as a result of lack of trust, or under instruction from the relevant Supervisory Authority to stop collecting/processing personal data)

 - Drop in share-price and business valuation – leading to shareholder unrest

 - Class action lawsuits (by any affected individual)

 Our qualified team are here to help you on your journey towards compliance with the EU GDPR.
 We have achieved the following globally recognised Data Protection, Project Management and Information Security designations (as a minimum) and are members of IAPP as well as the British Computer Society (BCS):